-Our customers, potential and active, need a way to accurately know atmospheric conditions to inform go/no-go decisions for commercial aircraft and space vehicle missions.
+Customer, potential and active, needed a way to accurately know atmospheric conditions to inform go/no-go decisions for commercial aircraft and space vehicle missions.
 Our advanced technology team, Product Owner, software technology leads and User Experience team needed to define a Minimum Viable Offering (MVO) to drive $7M revenue in year 1, and $100M revenue over a 5-year strategic plan.

 Technology and Product Management teams were used to documenting product requirements using Business Requirement Documents (BRDs) and Statements of Work (SOW) within a Waterfall process.
 Given the need for speed of definition, design and development, Aerospace leaders approved use of an Agile methodology.